SilinaGeorge/CSHUB/CSHUB/README.md

 ## How to Run Project
 nagivate to CSHUB/server directory then execute
 `nodemon app.js`
+your local server is now set up
-then on another terminal nagivate to CSHUB directory then execute the following:
+on another terminal nagivate to CSHUB directory then execute the following:
 `npm install`
 `ng build`
 `ng serve -o -ssl`
+a web browser tab should now be opened with the application

 --------------------------